Company Logo - Home Link

 TIP: Want to get out on the water without getting too wet?
 See our post on Free New York Boat Tours.

-• Athletics - South of DUMBO is even more of Brooklyn Bridge Park.
-This huge waterfront park has several piers offering different activities including basketball, handball, bocce, shuffleboard, a roller rink, and rock climbing.
+The southern part of Brooklyn Bridge Park has several piers offering basketball, handball, bocce, shuffleboard, a roller rink, and rock climbing.

 Cultural Events

-• All the World's a Stage See free performances of Shakespeare plays.
-A great alternative if you can't get tickets to the famous free Shakespeare in the Park in Central Park.
+At Shakespeare at Sunset you can see free performances of Shakespeare plays.
+This is a great alternative if you can't get tickets to the famous free Shakespeare in the Park in Central Park.

-• A very well-known local event called Bargemusic, for free one-hour classical music performances.
-Doors open 15 minutes before the performance - no reserved seating is available.
+Bargemusic hosts free one-hour classical music performances.
+Doors open 15 minutes before the performance.
+No reserved seating is available.

 For even more ideas, check out our Things to Do in Brooklyn post.